raspberrypilearning/catch-the-dots/en/step_2.md

 --- /task ---

 --- task ---
-Test out your controller -- it should spin to the right when you press the right arrow key on the keyboard.
+Test your code.
+The controller should spin to the right when you press the right arrow key.
 --- /task ---

 --- task ---
-Add some more code to turn your controller to the left when the left arrow key is pressed.
+Add code to the controller sprite to make the sprite turn left if the player presses the left arrow key.

 ![Controller sprite](images/controller-sprite.png)

 --- hints ---
 --- hint ---

-Find the code that checks whether the right arrow key is pressed and turns right.
-Can you add a copy of this code, but change it to check whether the left arrow key is pressed instead?
+Find the code that checks whether the right arrow key is pressed and makes the sprite turn right.
+Can you add a copy of this code, and change the copy so it checks whether the left arrow key is pressed and makes the sprite turn left?

 --- /hint ---
 --- hint ---
-Here are the blocks you will need:
+Here are the blocks you need:
 ```blocks
 <key [space v] pressed?>